shinomakoi/sd-dreamer/README.md

 - For upscaling, download real-esrgan-vulkan-ncnn from https://github.com/xinntao/Real-ESRGAN/releases/tag/v0.2.5.0, extract the zip then set the paths in the settings tab of the app.

-- The included inpaint.py is recommended for inpainting if you run out of VRAM.

 ![sdd4](https://user-images.githubusercontent.com/112139428/187556946-dc0da6b9-cd2a-49fb-bed6-94c9a5252970.png)

-Credit to stability.ai for Stable Diffusion, basujindal, nights192 and anons
+Credit to stability.ai etc, for Stable Diffusion, basujindal, nights192, jquesnelle, and anons